5 Ways to Make Mom Friends in a New Town

 There is one app out there that every mom needs — Peanut.
-When creating your profile, you can enter your neighborhood and age of your child(ren).
+When creating your profile, you can enter your neighborhood and the age of your child(ren).
 You also choose 3 “packs.”
-“Packs” are three terms you choose out of a bank of 33 options to describe yourself.
-Some options are hot mess, mom boss, routine queen, outdoorsy, bookworm, but first food, single mama, adventurous, mama of multiples.
-It’s tough to choose only three, but it is a great way to let others know about your personality.
-I chose “Wine Time” because I could also go for a nice glass of wine; “City Gal” because I love the urban setting; and “Neighborhood Newbie” to let others know I was new to the area.
+“Packs” are terms you choose from a bank of 33 options to describe yourself.
+Some possibilities are a hot mess, mom boss, routine queen, outdoorsy, bookworm, but first food, single mama, adventurous, or mama of multiples.

 Go to the Library

-Storytime for kiddos is a pretty standard activity at most libraries.
-My favorite part about storytime is that it is the same time and day every week.
-As a mom, very few things in life are predictable, so I love an activity that is always at the same time and place.
+Our library has been a gold mine for free age-appropriate activities for kids.
+Storytime and lego club have been fun with our kids.
+I love that these activities are typically at same time and day every week.
+As a mom, very few things in life are predictable, so I love an activity always at the same time and place.
 After attending a couple of weeks in a row, I have been able to meet other moms.
 Once you see a mom a couple of times at the library, it is much easier to approach them.
-Also, typically, those that go to the library live nearby which is always a perk when making friends.
+Also, typically, those that go to the library live nearby, which is always a perk when making friends.

 Get Out Into Your Neighborhood

-I also recommend introducing yourself to your postal service person, delivery people, grocery clerk, and anyone else who is a regular face you will see in your neighborhood.
+Also, say hello to your postal service person, delivery people, grocery clerk, and anyone else who is a regular face you will see in your neighborhood.
 If you are like me, you get at least a couple packages each week.
-On those days when I am not able to get out of the house much, it is nice to chat with folks I see regularly.
+On those days when I cannot get out of the house much, it is nice to chat with folks I see regularly.
 They may not be close friends of mine, but they are familiar faces.
 The security guard at our back gate has become one of my favorite people to see.
 He always says hi to Chulengo and chats with us as we walk by on our way home.